-Federal laws require the SIPC to refund your money and securities in a short timetable.
+Federal laws require the SIPC to refund your money and securities in a reasonable amount of time.

-Your shares will be worth the price on the close of the business day on the date the petition is filed with the SIPC.
+Your shares will be valued based on the closing price on the date the petition is filed with the SIPC.

 The Financial Industry Regulatory Authority (FINRA) is also in place to protect your money and investments in Robinhood.